-↑

-import

-e:\NIEM\niem4
+↑ import e:\NIEM\niem4

-▼

-■

-■

 Click to navigate to the parent folder.
 The filter control allows you to exclude files that do not match the criteria you type.
 The wildcard symbol is automatically appended to the text so it is not necessary to add it yourself.
-To search for all files that contain the term jvm simply type jvm.
-To find png images containing the term red you could type red.png.
+To search for all files that contain the term 'jvm' simply type 'jvm'.
+To find .png images containing the term 'red' you could type red.png.
 Press the Enter key to update the results.
-Enter the path of a directory and press the Enter key to display the files in that location Use the drop down list to select from book marked locations.
+Enter the path of a directory and press the Enter key to display the files in that location Use the drop down list to select from book-marked locations for the current model.
 Locations can be managed by using the toolbar menu.
 Allows you to manage the locations displayed in the directory combo.